kobe24u/GraphQL-TS-Server/readme.md

 ## License

-This project is licensed under the [INSERT LICENSE NAME HERE] License - see the [LICENSE](./license.md) file for details.
+This project is licensed under the [MIT] License - see the [LICENSE](./license.md) file for details.